 How important is the interview within the final admissions decision?

 Receiving an interview invitation entails that the candidate has been short-listed for further consideration.
-The interview is a very important part of the application process – we conduct behavioral based interviews and we look at past behavior as an indication of how you would handle future situations.
+The interview is a very important part of the application process – we conduct behavioral based interviews and we look at past behavior as an indication of how you might handle future situations.

 We are also looking at the applicants ability to communicate in a clear and professional manner.
 Furthermore, the interview is used as a platform to get to know you better, beyond what is found in your written application.
 The interviewer will provide his/her recommendations to the Admissions Committee.